Siddhart-Verma/ML-PROJECT/README.md

-Here aare the steps to folow to run the code...
+Here are the steps to folow to run the code...

 1-> upload Dataset into mongodb, database name-> project, collection-> future.